Ameobea/homepage/src/blog/building-spf420-syncup.md

 There was also a fully custom chat implementation by which users could pick a username and chat with other viewers.
 I upgraded this to support more features like a list of users, "starring" well-known/verified users, and supporting full moderation and spam control.

+For more recent concerts, I added support for switching the set of available stickers depending on which artist was currently performing, allowing for artist-specific stickers to be displayed while they played.
+I also added the ability to change some other things about the site like the background color.
+This helped to switch things up and keep viewers interested as well as cut down on the spam and clutter that built up after a while of people placing down stickers.

+### Technical Implementation

 The websocket server which powered all of this was written in Rust, using the latest and greatest tooling that the Rust async ecosystem had to offer.
 I used protobuffers to encode all of the messages available to send to and from the server and then wrote logic to handle them.
 I took care to account for as many edge cases and potential site-killing problems as I could: I had extensive rate-limiting built into almost every command, I had support for automated as well as manual moderation of the chat, I carefully audited all of the synchronization code to avoid deadlocks or other bugs, and I made extra effort to avoid any `.unwrap()`s or other code that may trigger panics, instead handling each possible error case explicitly.

 The end result was an extremely performant server that successfully scaled up to over a thousand concurrent users off a single virtual server.
 It handled synchronizing the state of visualizations, applying updates from all of the users, and keeping all connected users up to date by broadcasting events.
 In order to keep bandwidth to a minimum, I batched updates into chunks that were transmitted on a regular interval, and I compressed the protobuf bytes (and de-compressed them on the frontend) to make their over-the-wire size as small as possible.